-Modern-day cars are equipped with a sophisticated cooling system that has multiple heat sensors and a computer-controlled electric fan.
+Modern-day cars have a sophisticated cooling system with multiple heat sensors and a computer-controlled electric fan.
 It is designed to keep the engine running in every weather.
 However, overheating can still happen.
 Let’s learn about the causes of overheating and how to avoid them.

 What Causes Cars To Overheat?